MiguelDiLalla/LEGO_Bricks_ML_Vision/README.md

 This project is a compact but ambitious attempt to answer that question — by building a real machine learning pipeline that classifies LEGO bricks based on top-view images.
 It integrates two finetuned YOLOv8 models and a geometric post-processing algorithm for dimension inference.

-While powerful commercial systems like [Brickognize](https://brickognize.com/) or [BrickIt](https://brickit.app/) achieve impressive results across thousands of parts, they also operate at a scale backed by teams, servers, and datasets orders of magnitude larger than mine.
-Brickssifier is a personal engineering exercise: built from scratch, trained on ~2000 images, and deployed with curiosity and care.
+While powerful commercial systems like Brickognize or BrickIt achieve impressive results across thousands of parts, they also operate at a scale backed by teams, servers, and datasets orders of magnitude larger than mine:

+### 🪄 Commercial Systems vs. Personal Projects

+* **Brickognize** (Tramacsoft) uses Mask R-CNN with synthetic image generation to power a commercial tool that identifies over 85,000 LEGO parts and sets.

+* **BrickIt** (startup team) relies on a mobile-optimized CNN for real-time detection of bricks in piles, providing immediate visual feedback in a polished mobile app.

+By contrast, Brickssifier is a personal engineering exercise: built from scratch, trained on ~2000 images, and deployed with curiosity and care.

 ---